jonkurtis/jonkurtis/src/pages/blog/the-best-budget-nas-server-2020.md

 ---
 Here is how I discovered that the best **budget DIY NAS server in 2020** is actually a used "prebuilt" enterprise tower server.
 Specifically, the **Dell T110 II**.

-While the Dell T110 II is typically selling for $120 - $150 on eBay in March of 2020, if you watch long enough you can find a killer deal like the $72 one I landed.
+While the Dell T110 II typically sells for $120 - $150 on eBay (in March of 2020), if you watch long enough, you can find a killer deal like the $72 one I landed.
 But what do you get for the money?

 ## Dell T110 II NAS Server Specs:

 * 6 Hard Drive Bays
-* E3-1220 V2 CPU \[22nm]: 4 cores / 4 threads @ 3.1 GHz (Better than any off the shelf NAS)
+* Intel E3-1220 V2 CPU: 22nm 4 cores / 4 threads @ 3.1 GHz (Better than any off the shelf NAS)
-* LGA1155 chipset (Cheap CPU upgrade via ebay to 4 cores / 8 threads i.e. E3-1230 V2 @ 3.3 GHz )
+* Intel LGA1155 chipset (Cheap CPU upgrade via ebay to 4 cores / 8 threads i.e. E3-1230 V2 @ 3.3 GHz )
 * 16 GB DDR3 ECC RAM (Upgradeable to 32GB)
 * Dell Perc H200 RAID Card (For Hard Drive Expansion)